San Juan Islands GRP

 Areas of particular concern with regards to wildlife include:

-- Intertidal and shallow subtidal mud/sand flats occur in bays throughout the region; most notably on Orcas Is.
-(False Bay) and Lopez Is.
-(Fisherman Bay and Mud Bay).
+- Intertidal and shallow subtidal mud/sand flats occur in bays throughout the region; most notably on Orcas and Lopez Islands (for the latter, Fisherman Bay and Mud Bay).
 These habitats are critically important as rearing areas for Dungeness crab, hard shell clams and other fish and shellfish.
 These habitats are also often important feeding areas for marine birds, shorebirds and herons and are used as low tide haulouts by harbor seals.

 Open to read more